The most commonly asked questions in implant dentistry are:

-Your comfort is our priority, and Dr. Partovi has extensive training in modern anesthesia.
-Most procedures are performed under local anesthetic, and patients feel no pain at all during the procedure.
-For those who feel anxious, or for some of our more detailed implant or bone grafting procedures, Dr. Partovi recommends IV sedation.
-With IV sedation, patients become very relaxed and often have no recollection of the procedure.
-Afterwards, Dr. Partovi will prescribe appropriate medication to manage any postoperative pain or swelling.
+Your comfort is always one of our top priorities, which is why Dr. Ben Partovi has extensive training in all types of modern anesthesia techniques.
+Most procedures are performed under local anesthetic, which helps our patients feel absolutely no pain during their procedure.
+For those who feel particularly anxious, or for some of our more involved implant or bone grafting procedures, Dr. Partovi recommends IV sedation.
+With IV sedation, patients often become very relaxed to the point where most just fall asleep on their own accord and have no recollection of the procedure afterward.
+Also, Dr. Partovi will prescribe appropriate medication to manage any postoperative pain or swelling.

 That depends.
 Cases range from simple to very complex, so we can't give a specific timeline until you meet with Dr. Partovi.
-For most single-tooth replacements with a dental implant, Dr. Partovi will place the final restorations in about three to six months.
+For most single-tooth replacements with a dental implant, Dr. Partovi will place the final restorations in about 3 to 6 months.
 For some of the more complex cases, the final restoration could take 12 to 15 months.
-Patients will always have an interim, or temporary, prosthesis until the implants are ready for the final restoration.
+Patients will always have an interim, or temporary, prosthesis of teeth until the implants are ready for the final restoration.

-Dental implants take longer than conventional dentures or bridges in large part because of a process called osseointegration, which refers to the process whereby your bone grows into the micropores of the dental implant until the bone and implant actually fuse together, providing maximum stability for chewing forces.
-Even cases with longer treatment timelines occur in a short time when compared to the long-term (lifetime) satisfaction, comfort, and esthetics of dental implants.
+Dental implants take longer than conventional dentures or bridges in large part because of something called osseointegration, which refers to the process whereby the dental implant and the bone actually fuse together, providing maximum stability for chewing forces.
+Because of this, dental implants are able to provide life-long restorative and cosmetic benefits that you simply can’t get with other traditional treatments.

 Many decisions for treatments in implant dentistry can depend on a patient's budget, financial arrangements, and dental plans, but we cannot develop an accurate cost estimate until Dr. Partovi meets you for a consultation.
-At this visit, we will assess your teeth and surrounding tissues, and then give you options so that you can decide what will work for your lifestyle.
-After we establish the type of treatment you have selected, Meghan, our treatment coordinator, can help you with financial arrangements.
+At this visit, we will assess your teeth and surrounding tissues, and we’ll then give you options so that you can decide what you value and what will work for your lifestyle.
+After we establish the type of treatment you value, Barb, our treatment coordinator, can help you with financial arrangements.
 We always try to strike a balance between your budget, values, and expectations.

 To some people, the cost of dental implants can be a disadvantage, as implants are generally more expensive than bridges or dentures.
-In many cases, dental implants may require a larger initial investment, but end up more cost effective in the long run.
+In many cases, dental implants may require a larger initial investment, but they often end up being more cost-effective in the long run.
 Bridges and dentures will need replacement, sometimes every three to five years.
-However, dental implants can usually last a lifetime.
+However, dental implants can often last a lifetime.

-When it comes to dental insurance, most plans choose to cover the cheapest alternative in dental treatment, which means they will usually cover a denture, not implants.
-Your carrier may cover certain portions in the dental implant process.
-Again, Meghan, our implant coordinator, can give an outline of your financial arrangement, including submitting claims to your dental plan to maximize their contribution.
+When it comes to dental insurance, most plans choose to cover the cheapest alternative in dental treatment, which means they will usually cover a denture and not implants.
+Still, your carrier may cover certain portions of the dental implant process.
+Our treatment coordinator can give you an outline of your financial arrangement, and they’ll also submit claims to your dental plan to help maximize their contribution.

-Implants, as we know them today, have been in existence for at least 30 years.
-For the last 10 years, success rates at many treatment centers, including our own, are consistently over 95 percent with proper personal and professional care.
+For the last 10 years, success rates at many treatment centers with experienced clinicians, including our own, are consistently over 95% with proper personal and professional care.
 Few forms of medical, orthopedic, or dental treatment have such high success rates.

 Am I too old for implants?